 How do you know if you have a whistleblower case?
-In general, you need some specific credible information or evidence of fraud to be able to file a whistleblower case under the False Claims Act, or other whistleblower cases.
-The amount of information needed to bring a claim depends on the type of case.
-The amount of the available reward may also depend on the type of information provided to government investigators.
+In general, you need some specific information or evidence of fraud to bring a whistleblower case under the False Claims Act.
+The amount of information you need to bring a claim depends on the type of case.
+The information you provide to the government impacts the amount of any whistleblower award.

 Many whistleblower claims are brought under the federal False Claims Act.
-This includes general claims of fraud against the government, including healthcare fraud, Medicare fraud, grant fraud and government contractor fraud.
+This includes general claims of fraud against the government, including healthcare fraud, Medicare fraud, fraud surrounding government relief programs (including SBA loans and grants from the Coronavirus relief package) and government contractor fraud.
 Other whistleblower cases, such as income tax fraud or sales tax fraud, may have different procedures.
 If you are not sure whether you have enough information for a whistleblower claim, talk to your experienced whistleblower lawyer.

 What do you need to bring a whistleblower claim?

 Most individuals are eligible to file a whistleblower claim.
-To bring a whistleblower claim, you need to have some evidence or information indicating fraud.
-This could include overhearing a conversation between a doctor and pharmaceutical representative, altered invoices, or even someone bragging that they got away with ripping off the government.
+To bring a whistleblower claim, you need to have evidence or information indicating fraud.
+This could include overhearing a conversation between a doctor and pharmaceutical representative, altered invoices, knowledge that what your employer is doing violates federal regulations, or even someone bragging about ripping off the government.

 Whistleblower claims require credible and specific information, knowledge, or evidence of fraud or dishonesty in transactions with the government.
 A general suspicion of fraud may not be enough to file a claim.
-For example, if a doctor is complaining about his struggling practice and a month later the doctor is driving around in a brand new sports car, you may suspect the doctor is committing some sort of fraud.
-Strange spending habits may be a sign of possible fraud but it may not provide enough evidence to file a claim.
+For example, if your employer complains to you about his struggling business, and a month later shows up in a brand new sports car, you may suspect the doctor is committing some sort of fraud.
+That is not necessarily enough.

 You must have an attorney to bring a False Claims Act case against the government.